wf1101/xuezhandaodi/README.txt

-This hackathon is to explore the mobile game development and make a simple game for fun.
+This hackathon project is to explore the mobile game development and make a simple game for fun.

 The flow is: